-The event will question why accountancy, legal and other professional consultancy firms are still so cautious when it comes to using social media.
+The event will have five questions on why accountancy, legal and other professional consultancy firms are still so cautious when it comes to using social media.
 We’ll be welcoming senior professionals and encouraging them to share experiences with industry peers, discuss any barriers and concerns they have and explore the possibilities.

 We caught up with Christian ahead of the event on February 26th to find out more …